 The ice caves under the Vatnjökull glacier are the real deal.
 These are caves sculpted by melt water during the Summer months.
 The walls and ceiling are carved by glacier rivers.

+In South East Iceland, Jokulsarlon is a large iceberg lake that connects with the North Atlantic and black sand beaches.
 The Jokulsarlon glacial lagoon is now Iceland’s deepest lake at a depth of 200m.
 The huge lake holds tonnes of ice that has broken off the Vatnjökull Glacier.

 Landscapes & Seascapes